tiqsclass6/gcp-be-a-man-level-7/USER_GUIDE.md

 ---

 **That’s it!
-Your leg will survive from Chewbecca for another 24 hours.**
+Your leg will survive from Chewbecca for at least another 24 hours.**